Coutts & Co - Plevin PPI Check & Claim Service

-Many PPI policies sold by Coutts & Co were added on to a loan, credit/store card, mortgage or an overdraft.
+Many thousands of mortgage PPI policies were sold by Coutts & Co to their customers.

 The duration of Coutts & Co PPI usually covers a period of 12 months allowing the borrower to time to seek employment or return to work, if appropriate.